The Oregon Voting System: Statistical Evidence that it Works

 1- Bush won a fair election.

-3- There was little or no fraud.
+3- There is no proof of election fraud.

-4- Election reform efforts are meaningless.
+4- Election reform efforts are a waste of time.

-6- Oregon’s voting system was rigged for Kerry since it was the only battleground state he won that shifted sharply to him from Gore.
+6- Oregon’s voting system was rigged for Kerry since it was the only battleground state he won that shifted to him from Gore.

 7- Pre-election state and national polls that projected Kerry would win by 51-48% after undecided voters were allocated were wrong.